 This concentration examines questions fundamental to the emergence and conduct of civil society at the national and international level: how political and social participation is mediated by INGOs, how the relationship between governments and INGOs emerges in different historical, legal, and cultural contexts, how INGOs can collaborate across national boundaries, and INGO management can improve sensitivity to local self-determination.
 As the number of domestically and internationally focused INGOs quickly expands throughout the world (e.g. in Brazil, Turkey and China) this focus will provide Baruch graduates with relevant expertise in policy impact and practical management.
 Concentration in this area will prepare students for careers at international institutions such as the United Nations, the World Bank and the IMF, local, national, and international issue-focused INGOs, as well as at corporate foundations, and businesses committed to promoting development through international public-private partnerships.

-Students who wish to concentrate their MIA studies in International Nongovernmental Organizations must take 15 credits (five courses), 3 of which (one course) is required.
+Students who wish to concentrate their MIA studies in International Nongovernmental Organizations must take 18 credits (six courses), 6 of which (two courses) are required.

-Mandatory Courses in International Nongovernmental Organizations (3 credits)
+Mandatory Courses in International Nongovernmental Organizations (6 credits)